Taking the SAT or ACT test is hard. But sometimes, dealing with the results is even harder.

 - The second time, this student gets a 650 in Math, a 650 in Math and Evidence-Based Reading and Writing.
 Composite score: 1300

 If a student wanted to superscore these tests from two different test dates, he or she would create a new score from only the best subscores, which would be:

 - 800 in Math (from the first test) and 650 in Reading and Writing (from the second test) to give the student a Composite score of 1450.

 Not every institution superscores the SAT.
 To find out whether your prospective school does, check this list of participating schools.

 Superscoring vs. Score Choice

-Score Choice allows students to choose specific test dates they want to submit to colleges.
+Score Choice is another option for managing scores that allows students to choose specific test dates they want to submit to colleges.
 So if a student took the SAT at three different times, he or she could choose to send only one or two of those dates’ scores to a prospective college instead of all three, which many schools require.
-With superscoring, you can send specific scores rather than entire tests.
+This is different from superscoring, where you can send specific scores rather than entire tests.

-Like superscoring, Score Choice is also optional.
+However, like superscoring, Score Choice is optional.
 If you’re interested in Score Choice, make sure your school offers it.
 Remember: If it is offered and students choose not to use it, all scores will be sent to a school automatically.